-What Can a Handyman Do in Newark, New Jersey?
+What Can a Handyman Do Without a License in Newark, New Jersey?

 In Newark (Essex County), most “handyman”/home-repair businesses fall under New Jersey’s Home Improvement Contractor (HIC) registration program (statewide consumer-protection registration, not a construction trade license).
 There is not a broad dollar-amount “handyman exemption” from HIC registration for paid home-improvement work—if you’re contracting to perform home improvements on residential property, you generally must register and comply with NJ’s home-improvement contract rules.
 Separate state licenses are required for regulated trades (electrical, plumbing, HVACR) and Newark permits may still be required even when you are registered as an HIC.